Ponil Complex Fire

 Ponil Complex Fire was a lightning-caused fire in New Mexico, United States, that started on Monday, June 3, and was fully contained by Monday, June 17, 2002.
-The fire burned a total area of 92,470 acres, mainly on Philmont.
-It was the largest wildfire of its time.
+The fire burned a total area of 92,470 acres, including areas in the Valle Vidal unit of Carson National Forest and much of Philmont's North Country.
+It was the largest wildfire of its time in the state of New Mexico.

 The fire wiped out the forest on a large scale.
 It disrupted the growth and changed the ecosystem of the area.
 Four fish species were lost due to this fire.

 Origin

 The fire occurred during a season of increased wildfire in the southwestern United States.
 Four lightning strikes ignited it.
 Severe drought conditions fueled the fire.

 Description

-Ponil Complex Fire started in North County, above highway 64 from Dean Canyon area, and reached to the Valle Vidal area.
-By July 6, the fire had burned 60,000 acres, and there was no estimate of when the fire will be fully contained.
-It was upgraded to Type I incident.
-1,342 firefighters, 13 water-dropping helicopters, 31 engines, 24 dozers, and 12 water tenders were fighting against the fire.
+Ponil Complex Fire started in North County above US Route 64 in the Dean Canyon area and would eventually spread as far as the Valle Vidal area.
+By June 6 the fire had burned 60,000 acres and was upgraded to a Type I incident with no timeline for containment.
 By June 11, the fire had burned 85,000 acres of land.
-It was fully contained on June 17.

-The fire burned a total area of 92,470 acres, with 30,000 acres on the Philmont Ranch.
+The fire was finally contained on June 17 after burning a total area of 92,470 acres, with 30,000 acres on the Philmont Scout Ranch.
 40% of the area within fire's boundary burned at low severity, with 75% survival of the trees.
 13% of the area was completely unburned.
-The total suppression costs went up to $14 million.
+A total of 1,342 firefighters, 13 water-dropping helicopters, 31 engines, 24 dozers, and 12 water tenders fought against the fire.
+The total suppression costs amounted to $14 million.